 Options PRSA

-Best suited to the self-employed and to employees without an employer pension sponsored scheme.
+Best suited to the self-employed and to employees without an employer pension scheme, except owner directors.

 Private Pensions